 If CPS wins temporary managing conservatorship from you and your spouse, there are rules in place regarding how quickly they must make your child available to see you.
-Today’s blog post will center around this subject.
-Specifically- how, when and for how long you can look at your child and how best to take advantage of the time given to you.
+Today's blog post will center around this subject.
+Precisely- how, when, and for how long you can look at your child and how best to take advantage of the time given to you.

 What the law in Texas says about visitation during a CPS case

-If CPS wins temporary managing conservatorship rights to your child as a result of an allegation of abuse or neglect against you, the law in Texas is that you must be able to see your child no more than five days after the court awards conservatorship rights to CPS.
-At this stage CPS should be working with you, through a CPS caseworker, to come up with a visitation schedule, so you have prearranged dates on which you can see your child.
+Suppose CPS wins temporary managing conservatorship rights to your child due to an allegation of abuse or neglect against you.
+In that case, the law in Texas is that you must be able to see your child no more than five days after the court awards conservatorship rights to CPS.
+At this stage, CPS should be working with you, through a CPS caseworker, to come up with a visitation schedule, so you have prearranged dates on which you can see your child.

 Keep in mind that the individual circumstances of your investigation can play a significant part in how often you can see your child.

-For example, if CPS has become aware of an allegation that you have abused your child- and their investigation substantiates that allegation with evidence- it is likely that may not be able to have any visitation with your child until you undergo counseling.
-The safety and well being of your child is paramount, and it would not be difficult to convince a judge that limited (supervised) visitation is appropriate.
+For example, suppose CPS has become aware of an allegation that you have abused your child- and their investigation substantiates that allegation with evidence- likely.
+In that case, they may not be able to have any visitation with your child until you undergo counseling.
+The safety and well-being of your child are paramount, and it would not be difficult to convince a judge that limited (supervised) visitation is appropriate.

 Supervised or unsupervised visitation?

-A judge can set forth where the visits will take place as well as which adult will supervise.
-If you can visit your child but your spouse is not the judge can state as much and put limiting conditions on your visit.
+A judge can set forth where the visits will take place and which adult will supervise.
+If you can visit your child, but your spouse is not, the judge can state as much and limit your visit.

 Always take advantage of the time afforded to you by CPS

-Keep in mind that the time you are allowed to visit with your child will be the only times that you get.
-It is not like visitation with your ex-spouse where you all can work out agreements on the fly and be flexible with one another.
+Keep in mind that the time you are allowed to visit with your child will be the only time you get.
+It is not like visitation with your ex-spouse, where you all can work out agreements on the fly and be flexible with one another.
 CPS will follow the court order to a T and not deviate from it.

-By visiting with your child on a frequent basis, you are maintaining the emotional bond between parent and child during the most difficult time in your relationship.
-CPS will be keeping an eye on whether or not you take advantage of your time to visit with your child.
+By visiting with your child frequently, you maintain the emotional bond between parent and child during the most challenging time in your relationship.
+CPS will keep an eye on whether or not you take advantage of your time to visit your child.

-Telling CPS, you need to see your child and then failing to see your child during the time periods allotted to you is not a winning plan of attack in this CPS case.
-No matter how “little” time is awarded to you always make sure that you are there for your child.
+Telling CPS, you need to see your child and then failing to see your child during the periods allotted to you is not a winning plan of attack in this CPS case.
+No matter how "little" time is awarded to you, always make sure you are there for your child.

-Let’s spend some time discussing the types of visitation that are available to you under a CPS investigation and how you can maximize that time.
-While your circumstances may differ from these general scenarios that I am going to layout.
+Let's spend some time discussing the types of visitation available to you under a CPS investigation and how you can maximize that time.
+At the same time, your circumstances may differ from these general scenarios that I will lay out.
 I am confident that the principles we discuss will be helpful to you and your family.

 What type of visitation is allowed?